-Barbara Luther has been working with Professional Development at CEP serving K-12 schools, school systems and state-wide character education professional development initiatives across the country for the past five years.
-She has served as a site visitor for the Character Education Partnership’s National School of Character Awards for the past eight years and was the MD State School of Character Coordinator from 2006-2009.
+Barbara Luther has served as a site visitor for the Character Education Partnership’s National Schools of Character Awards and was the MD State School of Character Coordinator from 2006-2009.
 During her teaching career, her efforts were transformed after exposure to character education pedagogy.
 She subsequently chaired her own school’s steering committee which was recognized as a National School of Character.
 She was an award winning special needs classroom teacher at elementary, middle and high school levels for many years.

 Kathy Beland, M.Ed., is lead author of School-Connect, Optimizing the High School Experience, a curriculum that promotes social, emotional, and academic learning in grades 9-12 and the original author of the award-winning Second Step, A Violence-Prevention Curriculum series (grades pre-k through middle school), which is implemented in over 25,000 classrooms in the U.S. and Canada and in 26 countries.
 She also served as CEP Program Director and is series editor of the Eleven Principles Sourcebook, How to Achieve Quality Character Education in K-12 Schools.
 In 2009, Kathy was honored with the Sanford N. McDonnell Lifetime Achievement Award in Character Education.